Protein Mug Cake

 This post may contain affiliate links.
 See my disclosure policy.

-This protein powder mug cake tastes like a gooey brownie but is completely guilt-free!
-It bakes up in just one minute and makes the best healthy single serving dessert.
+My protein mug cake recipe tastes like a gooey brownie but is completely guilt-free.
+It cooks up in just one minute and packs in over 30 grams of protein.

-Whenever me or my family crave something sweet after dinner and I don’t want to turn on the oven or bake something, we make a protein powder mug cake.
+Whenever my family and I crave something sweet after dinner and don’t feel like turning on the oven or baking, we make a protein powder mug cake.
+It satisfies the sweet tooth while also packing tons of protein.

 Table of Contents